Hot Creek Geothermal Area

 Hot Creek has been closed to all bathing activities since May 2006

-Known for its boiling geysers, turquoise-colored pools, and fumaroles, Hot Creek Geological Site is a unique geothermal area where you can become a witness of impressive volcanic geology in action.
+Known for its boiling geysers, turquoise-colored pools, and fumaroles, the Hot Creek Geological Site is a unique geothermal area where you can become a witness of impressive volcanic geology in action.

 Hot Creek Geological Site